Regularized integrals and manifolds with log corners: de Rham theory for manifolds with log corners

 \begin{definition} The \defn{de Rham cohomology} of a manifold with log corners $\Sig$ is the cohomology of the complex of forms with logarithmic singularities, denoted

 The \defn{compactly supported de Rham cohomology of $\Sig$} is the cohomology

 of the complex of compactly supported sections of $\cAlog{\Sig}$. \end{definition}

-Given a weak morphism $\phi \colon \Sig \to \Psi$, the pullback on logarithmic functions extends uniquely to a map $\phi^* : \uphi^{-1}\cAlog{\Psi} \to \cAlog{\Sig}$ of sheaves of commutative differential graded algebas, so that the de Rham complex and its cohomology are functorial for weak morphisms, and the compactly supported versions are functorial for weak morphisms whose underlying map of manifolds is proper.
+Given a virtual morphism $\phi \colon \Sig \to \Psi$, the pullback on logarithmic functions given by \autoref{lem:functoriality-of-log-functions} induces a pushforward map $\VFlog{\Sig} \to \phi^*\VFlog{\Psi}$ on logarithmic vector fields, and therefore extends uniquely to a map $\phi^* : \uphi^{-1}\cAlog{\Psi} \to \cAlog{\Sig}$ of sheaves of commutative differential graded algebras, so that the de Rham complex and its cohomology are functorial for virtual morphisms, and the compactly supported versions are functorial for virtual morphisms whose underlying map of manifolds is proper.